Carry-on Baggage Size and Rules (International Flights)

 Up to 1 piece per person

-- Aside from personal belongings (handbag, camera, umbrella, etc.), one piece of baggage that meets the criteria below is allowed.
+- Aside from personal belongings (handbag, camera, umbrella, etc.), one piece of baggage is allowed.

 When traveling on Japanese domestic sectors using an international flight ticket, the rules for international flights will apply.